Sailor Moon has both aversions of this and examples of it.

 Queen Louveria from Final Fantasy Tactics, Remedi's predecessor.
 She confines herself to Offstage Villainy but her actions have ripple effects throughout the plot.
 If you read the character profiles over the course of the game, she eventually murders her husband and exiles/executes her way through most of his retainers just so her (possibly illegitimate) son has a better position in the coming civil war.
 She's apprehended and tossed in the dungeon of an impregnable fortress and the attempt to rescue her by her brother Duke Larg ignites the "War of the Lions".

-Several NPCs' comments throughout the game indicate that Ambi herself is normally kind, fair, and a bit of a dreamer, so she's an aversion when outside of Veran's influence.
+In The Legend of Zelda: Oracle of Ages, Queen Ambi.
+Granted, she is being manipulated (and later possessed) by Veran and several NPCs' comments throughout the game indicate that Ambi herself is normally kind, fair, and a bit of a dreamer, so she's an aversion when outside of Veran's influence.

 Secret of Evermore has a queen and no princess.
 There's also a king, but the queen has the power.
 Even after you find the real queen, who is likable.